unfaded/naori-ai/README.md

 ## Supported Providers

-Ollama, Anthropic, OpenAI, and OpenRouter all support chat, streaming, vision, tools, and model management through the same interface.
+Ollama, Anthropic, and OpenAI all support chat, streaming, vision, tools, and model management through the same interface.
+Additionally, any OpenAI-compatible API can be used via custom base URL configuration.

 ## Quick Start